 Auto Lease: $306/Month | $3,670/Year

 I normally buy used cars cash, and don’t carry a payment unless there’s a 0% financing offer.
 I decided to replace my >10 year old car last year with a new electric car.
-I’ll have another post soon on why I decided to lease for the first time, so don’t judge me on this particular expense until you read it!
+You can read why I decided to lease for the first time here, so don’t judge me on this particular expense until you read it!

 Gasoline: $80/Month | $960/Year